morey-ow/cs2521-summer2023/2521_Syllabus.md

 -   Explain simple examples of searching and sorting algorithms (e.g. bubble sort, insert sort, quicksort)

--   Explain basic concepts in machine learning (e.g. approximating  function)
+-   Explain basic concepts in machine learning

 **Textbook:**

-_The Python Workshop_ by Corey Wade, Andrew Bird, et al..
-Packt Publishing.
+_The Python Workshop_ by Corey Wade, Andrew Bird, et al. Packt Publishing.

 (Either 1st or 2nd edition is fine since they are almost the same; the publisher has a link to the 1st edition here [https://security.packt.com/wp-content/uploads/2023/06/9781839218859-THE_PYTHON_WORKSHOP.pdf](https://security.packt.com/wp-content/uploads/2023/06/9781839218859-THE_PYTHON_WORKSHOP.pdf))